-The evidence for computer use in education is at best, mixed.
+The evidence for computer and device use in education is at best, mixed.

-Moderate technology use seems to have some positive impact on student outcomes, including obtaining digital skills.
+Moderate use of digital devices seems to have some positive impacts on student outcomes, including obtaining digital skills.

 Improvements only occurred in certain areas of learning.

-Students who frequently used computers at school had significantly lower educational outcomes.
+Students who frequently used computers and devices at school had significantly lower educational outcomes.

 Careful consideration is needed to use digital technology to its best effect.

-Using technology in an education setting has much potential, and there is no question that some use can support learning.
-But to date, the impact of computer use for learning on educational outcomes has been described as at best, mixed.
-Some individual studies show improvements while some show declines in performance.
+The use of digital technologies within education has much potential, and there is no question that some use can support learning.
+But to date, the impact of computer and device use for learning on educational outcomes has been described as at best, mixed.
+Some studies show improvements while some show declines in performance.

 A large review on the impacts of educational technology assessed the findings of 234 meta-analyses, involving 2.12 million students.
 Authors described the impacts of educational technology on learning outcomes pre-covid as ‘at best average, more likely well below,’ but noted that digital technologies had above average impacts for students with special learning needs.

 The report analysed data from 64 countries when reviewing this topic.
-They found that students who used computers moderately, defined as 1 to 2 times per week, have some improvements in educational outcomes compared to students who rarely use computers (this included high schools).
-They noted improvements only occurred in certain areas, and there were no significant improvements in reading, science or mathematics.
+They found that students who used computers moderately, defined as up to half an hour a day approximately), have some improvements in educational outcomes compared to students who rarely use computers (this included high schools).
+They noted improvements only occurred in certain areas of learning.

-Students who frequently used computers in school (defined as more than 25 minutes per day) had significantly lower educational outcomes.
+Students who frequently used computers in school (defined as more than half an hour per day) had significantly lower educational outcomes.
 Results were replicated in 2018 PISA data.
 Scores also improved when teachers used digital technologies to teach, or with students, but declined when students used devices independently.

 Testing was done both on paper, and digitally.
-This is highly relevant, as 'needing to be prepared for digital assessment in high school and university' is one of the reasons given to parents for BYOD policies for young children.
 Singapore, with only moderate use of technology, came out top for digital skills.